 Valencia Alvarez ’20 is a third year biology major and Latin American studies concentrator from Yucaipa, California.

-Yolana Martin ’20
+Yoli Martin ’20

 Yolana (Yoli) Martin ’20 is a third year biology major from Madison, Wisconsin.

 She has come to IGE after having multiple long-term experiences abroad in Germany and Slovakia, as well as having experience in multiple languages.
-Fall 2018, she plans to study in Copenhagen, Denmark.
-She finds that one of the best parts of travelling is using the host country’s language, whether it be using the only five words she knows to order a coffee, or to have a conversation with her host family.
+Fall 2018 she plans to study in Copenhagen, Denmark.
+She finds that one of the best parts of traveling is using the host country’s language, whether it be using the only five words she knows to order a coffee, or to have a conversation with her host family.